Demystify your numbers and keep on top of your underlying business health

 Return on Equity After Tax (REAT) indicates how profitable the company is based upon the generation of revenue from shareholder equity.
 Assess this over time and look for increasing or declining trends.
 Should there be changes in this, assess revenue or costs trends.
 If these are consistent, and returns are still changing, assess the total amounts of equity for the business over the same period.
 Has this changed disproportionately to revenue / cost changes?
 Finally, the ROE, if all other areas are consistent, could indicate a greater reliance on debt financing over time.
 Please see notes on Gearing too (detailed below).

 Debit to Equity (DTE) This measures the total amount of debt the company is carrying, relative to the amount of total equity within it.
 A figure greater than 1 shows the company is mainly structured via debt instruments.
 If the indicator is below 1, the company is mainly equity-based.
-Use this measure to assess the appetite to debt funding.
+Use this measure to assess the appetite of debt funding.
 If the figure is too high this could indicate a risk, with the company being too highly geared or reliant on debt funding